-How do you know you have obsessive-compulsive disorder?
+How do you know you have an obsessive-compulsive disorder?

 Obsessive-compulsive disorder (OCD) is one of the disruptive behaviors that impair a person’s functioning.
 People who have this type of abnormal behavior found their actions disturbing and seemingly unmanageable.